simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

 **Tip5:**

 The depthTolerance parameter is set to [0, 5, 0] (line 20).
 This means:

--  ±0 meters vertical tolerances when matching with 'MIT9312PCR_Chisholm' (exact depth matching)
+-  ±0 meters vertical tolerances when matching with 'MIT9312PCR_Chisholm' (exact depth matching).
--  ±5 meters vertical tolerances when matching with 'phosphate*WOA*\ clim' (note that this dataset, similar to model outputs, does not have uniform depth levels)
+-  ±5 meters vertical tolerances when matching with 'phosphate*WOA*\ clim' (note that this dataset, similar to model outputs, does not have uniform depth levels).